markproy/bird-classification-workshop/lab4-trigger-inference-from-s3.md

 ### Review CloudWatch logs for the Lambda function

 Go to the Lambda console.
 Click the 'Monitoring' tab.
 You should see Invocations count go up.
 Click 'View logs in CloudWatch'.
 Click on the logstream.
+Review the logs.
+Look for ones with 'msg' to see the results of the SageMaker inference.